 Spartans had to conform to strict rules.
 Spartan boys would leave their homes at age seven to begin training as warriors.
-The boys would live in military housing called barracks where they faced rigorous training and discipline.
+The boys would live in a military housing called barracks where they faced rigorous training and discipline.
 Spartan trainers underfed the boys.
-If they caught a boy stealing food, the boy was beaten--not for stealing but for being caught.
+If they caught a boy stealing food, the boy was beaten–not for stealing but for being caught.
 Spartan men could marry when they were twenty years old, but Sparta did not allow the men to live with their families until they reached thirty.
 A Spartan soldier who had not found a wife by age thirty would customarily capture an unmarried woman of his choice.
 Spartan men would continue to serve in the military until they were sixty years old.
 Both men and women in Sparta competed in athletic contests to keep physically fit.

 Spartan men were constantly in training for war, so women completed many of the duties of running the polis.
 Woman were the sole owners of at least one-third of Spartan land.
 Spartan girls were raised to be tough so the women could bear strong children for the polis.
 The people of other poli would tell the story of a Spartan mother who killed her son for running away from his duties.
 Spartan women were known for being stoic.
 A stoic person can endure pain or hardship without showing their feelings or complaining.
 Bravery was the ultimate virtue for Spartan warriors.
 When soldiers went to battle, their mothers and wives would present the warriors with their shield and say: “With this, or upon this.”
 The soldier was expected to return to Sparta either victorious with his shield in hand, or be carried home dead upon his shield.
 If a Spartan soldier returned home alive and without his shield, the soldier faced banishment from the polis or death.